-This week I was casually reading an article from a popular women's lifestyle magazine and vented my frustration about a certain statement on my Instagram page.
-It's a very common and misleading statement so it's no wonder so many of us have misconceptions about bra sizes and how to find the right one.
+This week I was casually reading an article from a popular women's lifestyle magazine and vented my frustration about a certain statement on Instagram.
+It's was very common yet misleading statement.
+It's why so many of us have misconceptions about bra sizes and how to find your perfect Bra size.

 The statement read; "A breast can weight more than a kilo when you are a D cup or above".
 So why is this wrong?

-The letter of your bra size does not, I repeat, does not refer to a specific volume or size of breast.
-For example, the 'F' of a '34F' refers to the difference between your back (or underband) measurement and your chest measurement.
+The letter of your bra size does not, I repeat, does not refer to a specific volume of breast.
+For example, the 'F' of a '34F' bra size refers to the difference between your back (or underband) measurement and your chest measurement.

-You couldn't hold a boob in your hand and say "oh, this is probably a D cup" as a D cup is a different size on different back sizes.
-It's not a consistent volume and so we first need to find our right underband size before moving onto the next step and working out your cup size based on this.
+You couldn't hold a boob in your hand and say "oh, this is probably a D cup".
+As a D cup is a different size on different back sizes.
+It's not a consistent volume.
+And so, we first need to find our right underband size before moving onto the next step.
+Which is working out your cup size based on this first measurement.

 Therefore, the earlier in the alphabet that your letter is, the smaller the difference is between these two measurements of yours.
 So, to put it another way, the letter refers to a ratio.